 The museum's audio guide offers a self-guided tour of the galleries and some special exhibitions using a handheld MP3 player.
 Audio guides can be purchased at the admission counter when buying a ticket or at the audio guide counter in the Michigan Avenue or Modern Wing lobbies for $7 ($5 for members).
-The audio guide is free for visitors who are blind or with low vision and their escorts.
+The audio guide is compatible with t-coil hearing induction loops and free for visitors who are blind or with low vision and their escorts.

 Audio tours and printed transcripts for some special exhibitions may be available.
 Please inquire at the audio guide desk.

 As part of its commitment to accessibility for all audiences, the museum now offers American Sign Language interpretation for any of its scheduled gallery talks.
 Please TDD/TTY (312) 443-3680 or send an e-mail to email@example.com two weeks in advance to schedule a signed interpretation.

 Visitors who are blind or have low vision may arrange for free guided museum tours by calling the Department of Museum Education at (312) 857-7641 from 9:00 a.m. to 5:00 p.m. weekdays.
 Please arrange for tour one to two weeks in advance.

 Located in the Ryan Education Center, the Elizabeth Morse Touch Gallery is specifically designed for visually impaired visitors to the museum but available to all.